Yamaha XJR 1300 Cafe Racer

-The XJR 1300, baptised the "Retro Rocket" by Yamaha, is potent mix of style and power.
-The Wrenchmonkees showed us just how good the latest iteration of the XJR bloodline could look with their Yard Built "Monkeefist" but what about older examples?
-The 1300cc version of the XJR has been on the scene since 1999, fine tuned and improved with each new model so there's a decades worth of them out there.
-This custom XJR is a 2007 bike built by Andrius who knew exactly what he wanted from Yamaha's 98hp, naked, in-line four.
+The Yamaha XJR 1300, baptized the “Retro Rocket” by Yamaha, is a potent mix of style and power.
+The Wrenchmonkees showed us just how good the latest iteration of the XJR bloodline could look with their Yard Built “Monkeefist” but what about older examples?
+The 1300cc version of the XJR has been on the scene since 1999, fine-tuned and improved with each new model so there’s a decade worth of them out there.
+This custom XJR is a 2007 bike built by Andrius who knew exactly what he wanted from Yamaha’s 98hp, naked, in-line four.

-He may have "been born 20 years too late" but if Yamaha think their XJR1300 is a "retro rocket" now wait till they get a load of this.
+He may have “been born 20 years too late” but if Yamaha thinks their XJR1300 is a “retro rocket” now wait till they get a load of this.

 If you’ve been following Enginethusiast for a while, you’ve probably noticed that Anthony Scott has a soft spot for vintage racing motorcycles.
 Between photographing them, orchestrating events to use them and working…Continue Reading

 Nothing makes me happier than featuring custom motorcycles that have been built in my hometown.
 Today’s café racer is the work of Jonny Taylor who’s based in Victoria, Australia, like yours truly,…Continue Reading